 Hi Robert,

-First of all we need to put historical events in perspective.
+First, we need to put historical events in perspective.

-Torture was a very common form of punishment in middle ages.
+Torture was a very common form of punishment in Middle Ages.
 It was not just members of the Catholic Church that practiced it, but also the early Protestants.
-Moreover it was common for civil authorities to torture criminals.
-Back then; one of the most common crimes was not paying your debts.
+Moreover, it was common for civil authorities to torture criminals.
+Back then, one of the most common crimes was not paying your debts.

-For example -- some Calvinists drowned the Anabaptists.
-The Puritans tortured and executed people for Witch Craft in Salem.
-The Church of England persecuted Catholics.
+• the Puritans tortured and executed people for Witchcraft in Salem.

-The scientists tell us how the heavens work.
+the scientists tell us how the Heavens work.

 The problem arose when Galileo decided to look to Scripture to support his scientific theories.

 Remember that the Church was still in turmoil over Luther and Calvin's rebellion.
 These men were lawyers by profession and not theologians.
 As a result, they interpreted a Semitic book through their own Aristotelian mind set.
-As a result they blew it when they defined Justification.
+As a result, they blew it when they defined justification.

-So against this background, the Church was not exactly happy to see scientists trying to be biblical exegetes.
+Against this background, the Church was not exactly happy to see scientists trying to be biblical exegetes.

 Hope this helps,